 A significant number of animal advocates today vehemently object to anything that smacks of welfarism, believing that this rhetoric legitimizes using animals in indefensible ways.
 But condemning welfare-based thinking is remarkably short-sighted.
-However much you and I may wish to live in a world where animals are never exploited by people, the reality is that there is currently a lot of money to be made by using animals for food and other purposes.
+However much you and I may wish to live in a world where people refuse to exploit animals, the reality is that there is currently a lot of money to be made by using animals for food and other purposes.
 We can’t expect people whose income is based on animal use to carefully contemplate the nuances of animal rights.
 As Upton Sinclair memorably observed, “It is difficult to get a man to understand something, when his salary depends upon his not understanding it!”

 So the great virtue of animal welfare rhetoric is that it requires nothing in the way of protracted thinking.
 What’s more, its demand to eliminate cruelty whenever possible is so tiny that it renders a good-faith rebuttal impossible.
 It’s therefore easy to get most animal-exploiting businesses to at least halfheartedly accept a welfare perspective.
 This in turn can eliminate the worst cruelties.
 Animal welfare can motivate companies to reduce the number of animals they use while eliminating sources of needless suffering.